- Title: Essential Algebra: A Modeling Approach - Volume 1

 Print Textbook or Online eBook

 The foundation of the course is the textbook.
 Here is where the student finds the examples, explanations, and problems that will take them to a new level in mathematical maturity.
-The student can purchase the print version of the textbook for $38 (which includes all our electronic content), or they can purchase a one-year All-Access pass to the electronic content on MathTV.com, which includes all our eBooks, for $30.
+The student can purchase the print version of the textbook for $38 (which includes all our electronic content), or they can purchase a one-year All-Access pass for $45.

 In-class activities for every section of the textbook are your lesson plans for the course.
 The complete booklet can be purchased for $20.